Jet launching from the Kerr black hole magnetosphere: An electrogeodesic approach: Introduction

-This work is organized as follows.
-In Section~\ref{secA}, we present the detailed review of the construction of exact test magnetospheres models from the explicit and hidden Killing symmetries, i.e. using the Killing vectors and the Killing-Yano tensors and apply them to the Kerr geometry.
+This article is organized as follows.
+In Section~\ref{secA}, we present a detailed review of the construction of exact test magnetosphere models from the explicit and hidden Killing symmetries, i.e. using the Killing vectors and the Killing-Yano tensors and apply them to the Kerr geometry.
 We present an alternative to the Wald construction in Section~\ref{A3}.
 Section~\ref{B} is devoted to the review on the separability of the electrogeodesic motion.
 We first review how the standard conditions for the geodesics are modified for the electrogeodesic case.
 Then, we derive the geometric condition for preserving the Carter constant.
 The detailed demonstration of the separability in the Kerr monopole magnetosphere is rederived in Section~\ref{B4}, together with the integral solutions for the electrogeodesic.
 In Section~\ref{C}, we apply this result to study the ejection of charged particles from the Kerr magnetosphere and the structure of the jet.
-Finally, Section~\ref{D} provides a discussion of our results and the open directions to explore.
+Finally, Section~\ref{D} provides a discussion of our results, as well as of the open directions to explore.